gthvn1/xcpng-cli/README.md

   - *xcpng-cli.py*: dumps some info about VM, SR and VDI
   - *repl.py*: runs in interactive mode and just setup a xapi session
   - *vhd-hierarchy.py*: dumps hierarchy of VDIs under `/var/run/sr-mount/`
-- XenAPI has been taken from [xapi-project](https://github.com/xapi-project/xen-api/tree/7670247ae6a3c656ae60123dc550a9eb415d5ba4/python3/examples/XenAPI).
+- It requires [XenAPI](https://pypi.org/project/XenAPI/) and also if you want to run the cbt script [bitstream](https://pypi.org/project/bitstring/) (See `requirements.txt`)
+  - can be install using `pip install -r requirements.txt`
-- It has been tested using python3.11
+- It has been tested using python3.11, XenAPI-24.33.0, and bitstring-4.2.3
 - And it was **tested a little little bit** on xcpng 8.3

 - **rustyxe** is an attempt to write the Xen API command interface in Rust.
 This is the very beginning.
 We are able to send the login XML-RPC and received